 Create a Quick Step to turn an e-mail message into a Task

-When you are using Outlook 2010, Outlook 2013 or Outlook 2016, you can speed up the above process by using a Quick Step and also assign a custom shortcut to it.
+You can speed up the above process by using a Quick Step and also assign a custom shortcut to it.

 - From the Quick Steps gallery, choose: Create New